We had arrived in Rome!!!

 For dinner, we stayed close to the B&B, walking around an entire block looking for La Gallina Bianca for our first Italian pizza.
 Dismayed that they added 20% to the bill for tourists.

 What a wonderful first day in Italy!
-Rick Steves’ warns that Rome can be intense, but I want more!
+Rick Steves’ warns that Rome can be intense, but I am left desiring more, much more!